megunair/kids-canvas/README.md

 ## Getting Started

+### Running Locally
 1. Clone this repository
 2. Open `index.html` in any modern web browser
 3. Start drawing!

+### Deployment
+This project is automatically deployed to GitHub Pages when changes are pushed to the main branch.
+The GitHub Actions workflow in `.github/workflows/deploy.yml` handles the deployment process.

+To deploy your own version:
+1. Fork this repository
+2. Enable GitHub Pages in your repository settings
+3. Select "GitHub Actions" as the source
+4. Your site will be available at `https://[your-username].github.io/kids-canvas/`

 ## Technical Details